StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/on-the-possibility-of-multiple-rahabs/dealing-with-the-main-arguments-against-a-single-rahab-interpretation/index.md

 So this "problem" only exists if you believe the TR is the correct tradition, which, guess what, **is another unproven assumption** in this fellow's argument. [**Post hoc note:** To be fair, it is also possible the person making this argument I refuted simply didn't know about textual criticism generally or details here specifically, rather than him taking a hard position on the matter of the Textus Receptus].

 Now certainly, there are those who make that argument, but it must be backed up with evidence and textual analysis (sometimes called textual criticism).
-In short, without being fully convinced that the TR has the right reading here (in fact, I am almost certainly convinced that it is the edition that errs, as it does in other places), I would give this reason approximately zero weight when making a decision about the validity of the positions. [**Post hoc note:** Also, I honestly should have  also been pointing out how silly it is to pin one's argument on this point anyway.
-[As discussed below](http://localhost:1313/questions-and-answers/reader-correspondence/on-the-possibility-of-multiple-rahabs/dr-luginbill-of-ichthys-com-responding), making great hay out of different writers transliterating from Hebrew into Greek differently is very much misguided, even if the texts really were to differ here].
+In short, without being fully convinced that the TR has the right reading here (in fact, I am almost certainly convinced that it is the edition that errs, as it does in other places), I would give this reason approximately zero weight when making a decision about the validity of the positions. [**Post hoc note:** Also, I honestly should have here been pointing out how silly it is to pin one's argument on this point anyway.
+[As discussed later on in this Q&A](/questions-and-answers/reader-correspondence/on-the-possibility-of-multiple-rahabs/handling-several-other-matters/#dr-luginbill-of-ichthys-com-responding), making great hay out of different writers transliterating from Hebrew into Greek differently is very much misguided, even if the texts really were to differ here].

 <!-- --- -->